-Kazak rugs (sometimes spelt Kazac or Kazakh) are unique hand-knotted designs characterised by their geometric designs, powerful colours, and a distinct appearance steeped in luxury.
+Kazak rugs (sometimes spelt Kazac or Kazakh) are unique hand-knotted designs with geometric patterns, powerful colours, and a distinct appearance steeped in luxury.

-When these hard wearing carpets are complete they are stone washed for an antique-effect finish - the whole process leading to a rug that is as durable as it is visually striking.
+When these hard-wearing carpets are complete, they are stonewashed for an antique-effect finish - the whole process leads to a rug that is as durable as it is visually striking.

 Where do Kazak rugs come from?

 Despite their name, the rugs did not come from Kazakhstan, and the designs themselves originated 18th century in the city of Caucus, Azerbaijan.
 The designs were often found in churches, palaces, and at the feet of royalty, which has led to the style being associated with tradition, luxury, and power.

 Our rugs are designed and crafted in Afghanistan, as is the modern practice, though they are made in a traditional fashion that respects the rich heritage of the design.